 One of my most favorite advantages of living abroad is being able to have more opportunities to travel to different countries.

 I am a Philippine passport holder, and traveling around the world can be difficult because of visa applications.
 Now that I am living and working in Sweden, this means I can easily travel to different countries in Europe without worrying about visa applications.

-I didn’t also have problems applying for a US visa, and I was also granted a visa to Ukraine.
+I didn’t also have problems applying for a US tourist visa, and I was also granted a visa to Ukraine.

 Even if you don’t travel internationally, you can still explore your new city!
 I’ve been living in Sweden for over two years now, and I still feel like I’m a tourist.
 There’s so much to see here and I still haven’t explored my neighborhood as well!

 One of the advantages of living abroad also is you will learn to travel slow.

 You learn to appreciate everything

-I’ve lived in the Philippines.
+I grew up in the Philippines.
 I experienced studying abroad in Australia.
 And, now, I am living and working abroad.
 It is a struggle to live and survive in the Philippines that anything I experience while living abroad amazed me—which is always unbelievable to some people.

 I remember I often talk about how easy it is to commute and how much I love public transportation in Stockholm that my coworkers couldn’t understand why.
 I told them it takes me 3 to 4 hours to travel to/from the office; I’d be lucky to be home in 1 hour.